 If you would like your diploma mailed to you, click here to download and print out the form.
 Fill in the required information and send it to the address on the form along with your choice of payment options.

-For information about diplomas and graduation procedures, please visit the Public Affairs Graduation & Commencement website
+Public Affairs B.A.
+Candidates: For more information about diplomas and graduation procedures, please visit the Public Affairs Graduation & Commencement website

 Previous Commencement Speakers